percona/pbm-docs/docs/reference/config.md

 * [Remote backup storage configuration](../details/storage-configuration.md) is available starting with version 1.0 or 1.1.

-* [Point-in-Time Recovery configuration](../usage/point-in-time-recovery.md) is available starting with version 1.3.0.
+* [Point-in-time recovery configuration](../features/point-in-time-recovery.md) is available starting with version 1.3.0.

 * [Restore options](configuration-options.md#restore-options) are available as starting with version 1.3.2.